 - “Spread Christmas Cheer” title – I used the file, “Spread Christmas Cheer #M8B27A22” from Cricut Design Space and cardstock to create the title for my calendar.
 You could type this on the computer and print it off, write it on by hand, use stickers or skip it altogether!

-Step One: Cut 24 rectangles 3″ x 6″.
+Step One: Cut the square flaps.
+Cut 24 rectangles 3″ x 6″.
 Fold in half to create a square.
 I used a scoring board and stylus to score each rectangle prior to folding.
 This isn’t necessary, but if you have these tools handy, they will make your folds crisp and smooth.

-Step Two: Follow the guide below to assemble your heart.
+Step Two: Form the heart on a large foam board.
+Follow the guide below to assemble your heart.
 I used a ruler and pencil to draw light grid lines on my foam board.
 This helped me line everything up!
 Any lines that were showing when I was finished, I just erased.
 The finished heart measures 21″ tall and 18″ wide.
 I placed it 2″ from the bottom of my board which left 6″ on the top for my title.
 Since my board was 20″ wide, I was left with a 1″ margin on either side.